1blckhrt/commit/README.md

-# cc - commit cli
+# commit cli

-`cc` is a CLI program used to manage your conventional commits.
+`commit` is a CLI program used to manage your conventional commits.

 ## Features